-For community- based Medicaid, current law provides that the income and resources of a non-applying spouse are not considered available if the spouse refuses to contribute to the medical expenses of the Medicaid recipient, even if the couple is living together in the community.
+For community-based Medicaid, current law provides that the income and resources of a non-applying spouse are not considered available if the spouse refuses to contribute to the medical expenses of the Medicaid recipient, even if the couple is living together in the community.
 This allows for the provision of care to a medically needy individual, often in a fragile condition.
-However, under current law where there is such a refusal, there is an implied contract to pay for care and the Medicaid agency has the ability to commence proceedings against the refusing spouse for income support and a resource contribution.
+However, under current law, where there is such a refusal, there is an implied contract to pay for care and the Medicaid agency has the ability to commence proceedings against the refusing spouse for income support and a resource contribution.
 Therefore, current law provides an adequate remedy to the Medicaid agency to sue the refusing spouse to recover public funds.
-By making agency pursuit of these recoveries discretionary, an allowance is made for case by case analysis and local agency flexibility.
+By making agency pursuit of these recoveries discretionary, an allowance is made for case-by-case analysis and local agency flexibility.

-Community Medicaid eligibility standards require that couples can have resources no greater than \$21,750 and available income no greater than \$1,209 per month, which is all that a couple can retain to cover their monthly food, clothing, real estate taxes, utilities, rent, transportation and other living expenses.
+Community Medicaid eligibility standards require that couples can have resources no greater than \$22,800 and available income no greater than \$1,267 per month, which is all that a couple can retain to cover their monthly food, clothing, real estate taxes, utilities, rent, transportation and other living expenses.
 These limits are completely unrealistic for living expenses throughout most of New York State today.

 The elimination of spousal refusal will make it difficult or impossible for couples to continue to live together in the community where one spouse needs medical services.
-Since the proposed change in the law would require that a spouse be absent before he or she could utilize a spousal refusal, it will cause long standing marriages to end in divorce or separation; it will cause greater institutionalization in nursing homes of the ill spouse because the couple cannot afford to cover their living expenses on \$1,209 per month; and it will cause the impoverishment of the well spouse leaving him or her without sufficient income and assets to meet living expenses, in which case the well spouse may be forced to become a public charge.
+Since the proposed change in the law would require that a spouse be absent before he or she could utilize a spousal refusal, it will cause many people in long standing marriages to consider divorce or separation; it will cause greater institutionalization in nursing homes of the ill-spouse because the couple cannot afford to cover their living expenses on \$1,267 per month; and it will cause the impoverishment of the well-spouse, leaving him or her without sufficient income and assets to meet living expenses, in which case the well-spouse may be forced to become a public charge.

-The Legal Problems of the Aging Committee opposes the elimination of spousal refusal.
+The New York City Bar Association's Committee on Legal Problems of the Aging opposes the elimination of spousal refusal.

-The Budget Office's 2015-16 projected total savings for this proposal is \$10.7 million in state savings (\$21.4 million in gross savings including federal money).
+The Budget Office's 2019-20 projected total savings for this proposal is \$5.9 million in state savings.
 We believe these savings estimates are incorrect and inflated for the reasons discussed below.